Taumata – School Houses

 Core Message – Strength in Diversity

-2025 Ōrongorongo House Leaders – Macy Warbrick & Luke Belcher
+2026 Ōrongorongo House Leaders – Tess Gendall & Olly Goodfellow

 We meet beneath the pink of the evening sky, bathing the pōhutukawa lined Ōrongorongo Valley in its gentle light.
 This awa, which runs through the southern Remutaka ranges, is a shapeshifter, one day a gentle trickle, the next a raging torrent.
 We derive our kaupapa from this image.
 It is in our diversity that we find our strength.